This article outlines the instant benefits user research can provide for you and your business (or your clients business)

 Using Web Analytics To Further Identify Site Conversion Improvements

-Although I’m a big fan of using web analytic data to uncover a vast range of improvement possibilities with site content and conversions, for this post the most useful think I can do is direct you to the following pages on the excellent blog of Avinash Kaushik dealing with all things analytics:
+I am an advocate of using web analytic data to uncover a vast range of improvement possibilities with site content and conversions, I would not be able to add the value to this User Research article and point you to the excellent blog of Avinash Kaushik who handles all things analytics:

 - Experimentation and Testing: A Primer